MyTooliT/ICOc/Documentation/Development.md

    1. Copy the [release notes](Releases) for the latest version
    2. Paste them into the main text
-   3. Decrease the header level of each section by one
+   3. Decrease the header level of each section by two
    4. Replace links with a permanent version:

       For example instead of